The Madrid View

-In Pittodrie, Ferguson has built a fearsome block around the red-haired central midfielder Gordon Strachan, the smallest from a squad where the average height is above 1.80 metres.
+Ferguson started coaching at East Stirling, then to St Mirren and finally ended up in Aberdeen when he replaced Billy McNeill (the same one with the header from the corner kick).
+At Pittodrie, Ferguson has built a fearsome block around the red-haired central midfielder Gordon Strachan, the smallest player in a squad where the average height is above 1.80 metres.
 Strachan impressed in the Scottish national team that played in last year’s World Cup, but as soon as he returned from Spain, asked for a transfer, saying that he wanted to seek “wider horizons”.
-“Gordon was happy to sign a contract for four years”, said Ferguson, “and he has to stay until 1984.
-Anyways, Strachan’s transfer is worth three million dollars (405 million pesetas), a very reasonable figure if we consider that for Maradona they paid eight million.
+The manager was quick to respond, “Gordon was happy to sign a contract for four years and he has to stay until 1984.
+Anyway, Strachan’s transfer is worth three million dollars (405 million pesetas), a very reasonable figure if we consider Maradona was bought for eight million.
 In my opinion, Gordon demonstrated a lot more than Maradona in the World Cup”.

 A British styled team

-While Strachan captures most headlines, Ferguson prefers to talk of a team without cracks that practices a typical style of British football and that according to the critics; they practice it better than everybody.
+While Strachan captures most headlines, Ferguson prefers to talk of a team without weaknesses that practice a typical style of British football, and that according to the critics; they practice it better than anybody.

 The goalkeeper, Jim Leighton (24 years old) just earned a Scottish national team call.
 “He doesn’t look like an athlete, right?” smiles Ferguson, “but he is the best keeper in the country.
 He has a very peculiar style that not everybody likes but he stops the ball and that’s the most important thing”.

-This article appeared in the printed edition of El Pais on Friday, 22nd April 1983.
-Many thanks to Juan Saavedra for the translation.
+This article first appeared in the print edition of El Pais on 22nd April 1983.
+Many thanks to Juan Saavedra for his great work on the translation.